Artyom22/Artyom22/README.md

 - :coin: Actively HODLing and exploring Crypto, with a keen interest in Web3.

-- :zap: Enjoy engaging in hobbies like chess, board games, snowboarding, weightlifting, football, MMA, anime, manga, and videogames.
+- :zap: Enjoy engaging in hobbies like chess, board games, snowboarding, weightlifting, football, MMA, anime, manga, and video games.

 - :mailbox: How to reach me: <a href="mailto:artyomamiryan2@gmail.com">:envelope_with_arrow:</a>

 ---

-### :fire: My Stats :

 <div id="profile-stats" align="center">
   <div id="profile-views" align="center">